SqueezeSAM: User friendly mobile interactive segmentation: Evaluation

 To evaluate inference latency, we select the A100 GPU and the iPhone 14 CPU.
 Why not evaluate on iPhone GPU or NPU?
 There are thousands of models of smartphones, hundreds of smartphone brands, and dozens of manufacturers of smartphone chips.
 As described in~\cite{2019_wu_ai_edge}, mobile GPUs and accelerators are not standardized, so when when deploying a model to all types of smartphones it's easier to use the CPU.

-The disk size of our model is reduced to 12.5MB with int8 quantization.
-We find that with our architecture, we find minimal drop in model quality ( less than 1 percent).
+The disk size of our model is reduced to 14MB with int8 quantization.
+We find that with our architecture, we find less than 1 percent drop in model quality.

 In Table~\ref{T:eval_standard_benchmarks}, we compare original SAM, SqueezeSAM, and MobileSAM.
 We observe that, relative to the other efficient models, SqueezeSAM produces higher-quality results.
-Our model is a UNET architecture that is trained from scratch on the SA-1B dataset.
+Our model has a UNET architecture that is trained from scratch on the SA-1B dataset.
 Unlike most other techniques that use tricks like pre-training and distillation, our models can get competitive performance without any of these techniques.
-We also find that our model has smaller latency compared to the mobileSAM version.
-In the table, note that SAM, MobileSAM, and SqueezeSAM were computed by the authors of this paper.
-For FastSAM, we use the numbers reported by the FastSAM authors.
+We also find that our model has smaller latency compared to the MobileSAM version.